bsvalues/TerraFusionMono/README.md

 - Use the provided development tools for testing
 - Ensure compatibility with mobile sync requirements
 - Add comprehensive unit and integration tests
+- Add WebSocket fixes for Replit when creating Vite-based applications
+- Register new GraphQL services with the Federation Gateway

 ## License